RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing: Related Work

 \subsection{Large-Scale Scene Generation}

 A recent line of work has focused on generating large-scale scenes \cite{hollein2023text2room, hu2024scenecraftllmagentsynthesizing, deng2023mv, zhang2024furniscene, yang2024scenecraft, fang2025ctrl}.
 Ctrl-Room \cite{fang2025ctrl} and SceneCraft \cite{yang2024scenecraft} generate 3D room meshes using layout guidance, while Ctrl-Room \cite{fang2025ctrl} using layout diffusion and panoramic NeRFs, and SceneCraft \cite{yang2024scenecraft} combining bounding-box layouts with 2D diffusion and distillation.
 Text2Room \cite{hollein2023text2room} generates textured 3D room meshes by iteratively fusing multi-view images synthesized from text prompts using inpainting and monocular depth estimation.
-While these models are capable of producing expansive environments, they often suffer from geometric inconsistencies, error accumulation, and a lack of architectural structure constraints, limiting their practicality for generating realistic and structurally sound scenes.
+However, these methods rely on implicit or image-centric representations to scale scene generation.
+As a result, maintaining explicit room-level semantics, and controllable object relations across complex multi-room environments remains challenging.